m4sterbunny/ParasitesWithoutBorders/Final_Proofs.md

 4. also check for overset text- still finding this when there is plenty of space in references

-5. Have the chapter changes reflected in the table of contents? e.g. 34.
+5.a and b) Have the chapter changes reflected in the table of contents? e.g. 34.
 Clonorchis sinensis and Opisthorchis spp. was 34.
-Clonorchis sinensis
+Clonorchis sinensis AND have the reflected at top of page for chapters?

 6. Are table headers consistent - e.g. in insects table number is bold and name, regular